wonjinYi/sanjae-gemma/GCPCloudFunctions/README.md

 > `Python 3.12 (Ubuntu 22 Full)` environment is recommended.

 1. Open GCP Console, Create your Cloud Function (or, Cloud Run Function)
-2. Copy-Past each service directories' files. (main.py and requirements.txt)
+2. Copy-Paste each service directories' files. (main.py and requirements.txt)
 3. Deploy your Cloud Function Service
 4. Use your endpoint from the Cloud Function Service